wp-plugins/radio-station/readme.txt

 = How do I schedule a show? =

 Simply create a new show.
-You will be able to aside it to any timeslot you wish on the edit page.
+You will be able to assign it to any timeslot you wish on the edit page.

 = What if I have a special event? =